Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: The -selfdual type theorem

 (2) $\tau(\mathfrak{a}')=\mathfrak{a}'$ and $\tau(H^{1}(\mathfrak{a}',\beta'))=H^{1}(\mathfrak{a}',\beta')$;

 (3) $\theta'\in\Theta$ and $\theta'\circ\tau=\theta'^{-1}$.

 \end{theorem}

-Later we will focus on the proof of Theorem \ref{Thmendotautheta}.
-So before we begin our proof, it is necessary to illustrate how does this theorem imply Theorem \ref{Thmtautheta} and Theorem \ref{Thmselfdualtype}.
-First, we have the following important result due to Gelfand and Kazhdan (see \cite{bernstein1976representations}, Theorem 7.3 for complex case and \cite{secherre2016modular}, Proposition 8.4 for $l$-modular case):
+Later we will focus on the proof of Lemma \ref{LemmaendotauE} and Theorem \ref{Thmendotautheta}.
+So before we begin our proof, we illustrate how this theorem implies Lemma \ref{LemmatauE}, Theorem \ref{Thmtautheta} and Theorem \ref{Thmselfdualtype}.
+First, we have the following important result due to Gelfand and Kazhdan (see \cite{bernstein1976representations}, Theorem 7.3 for the complex case and \cite{secherre2016modular}, Proposition 8.4 for the $l$-modular case):